Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Summary and mean field modelling

 The corresponding \emph{change} in Coulomb energy when moving a free monopole to an adjacent site then scales as

-Assuming $\rho(t) \sim 1/t^{\beta^{-1}}$, the time threshold $\ev{\delta E_c(t)} \sim T$ corresponding to the crossover to $1/t$ decay of $\rho_f$ can then be estimated to scale with temperature as $t_T \sim (E_\text{nn} / T)^{3\beta/2}$.
-This crossover is observed in our Monte Carlo simulations at sufficiently high temperatures (not shown).
+Assuming $\rho(t) \sim 1/t^{1/\beta}$, the time threshold $\ev{\delta E_c(t)} \sim T$ corresponding to the crossover to $1/t$ decay of $\rho_f$ can then be estimated to scale with temperature as $t_T \sim (E_\text{nn} / T)^{3\beta/2}$~\footnote{ Taking the terminal velocity limit, $\beta = 1/3$, and using the parameters for {\DTO}, the thermal crossover occurs at $t_T \sim \SI{0.1}{\second}$.
+This allows the system to enter a metastable state dominated by noncontractible pairs, which then live for a time set by thermal activation, $e^{\Delta/T} \sim 1\,\text{year}$.
+The crossover to the hydrodynamic regime for $t \gg t_T$ occurs only for sufficiently large system sizes (namely, if the system can access sufficiently low monopole densities), which correspond to samples of linear dimension much larger than $\SI{10}{\nano\meter}$}.
+The crossover can be observed in our Monte Carlo simulations at sufficiently high temperatures; however it is barely visible within the accessible system sizes and the corresponding plots are not very informative, and we refrain from showing them here.
 From~\eqref{eqn:mean-field-coulomb-2}, we deduce that the noncontractible plateau therefore begins to decay at times $t \gtrsim t_T$.
-The rate of decay however vanishes with vanishing temperature, i.e., $\ln\eta \sim - T^{\nu/2} \ln t$.
-The zero temperature limit therefore does not commute with the infinite time limit.
+The rate of decay however vanishes as temperature is lowered, i.e., $\ln\eta \sim - T^{\nu/2} \ln t$.
+The zero-temperature limit therefore does not commute with the limit of infinite time.
 If the latter is taken first, the plateau decays to a vanishing thermodynamic value at large times.
 If the former is taken first, then a finite plateau survives.
-Since the timescale for activated decay of the plateau scales exponentially with temperature, while $t_T$ scales algebraically [at least for a power law decay of $\rho_f(t)$], it will be the case that $t_T < \exp(\Delta/T)$ at the low but finite quench temperatures that we considered in this manuscript.
+Since the timescale for activated decay of the plateau scales exponentially with temperature, while $t_T$ scales algebraically [at least for a power law decay of $\rho_f(t)$], it will be the case that $t_T < \exp(\Delta/T)$ at the low but nonzero quench temperatures that we considered in this manuscript.
 For systems of finite size, the relevant question then becomes whether $t_T$ is larger or smaller than the time $t_*$ that it takes for the free monopole density to become less than $O(1/L^3)$.